cloudmesh-community/book/chapters/cloud/arch.md

 Internet of Things Computing refers to

 > devices that are interconnected via the internet while they are
 > embedded in *things* or common objects.
-The dives send and receive
+The device send and receive
 > data to be integrated into a network with sensors and actuators
 > reacting upon sensory and other data.